 Relaxation techniques are important to include in your overall fitness program.
 Relaxation helps maintain overall cardiac fitness, lower blood pressure, and may even improve your immune system.

 Many yoga classes include relaxation techniques like deep (diaphragmatic breathing) and simple meditation.
-Relaxation techniques can be as simple as sitting with your eyes closed and concentrating on controlled deep breathing.
+Other relaxation techniques, like meditation, can be as simple as sitting with your eyes closed and concentrating on controlled deep breathing.

 - Use common sense and don't exercise when you have a cough, fever, cold or flu.
 But don't let a temporary illness put a permanent stop to your exercising.
 Resume your activities as soon as you can.

 - After an illness, start your exercise program at the beginning again.
 Do not immediately take up where you left off.
 Your body needs time to recover and rebuild.
-Consult a physician even if your illness is minor.
+Consult a medical doctor even if your illness is minor.